UBC-CIC/health-platform-iOS-watchOS/README.md

 ### Setting up the iOS app

+When the app is launched for the first time, you will be prompted to allow the app to read your HealthKit data.
+Accept all permissions in order for the app toe work,

-After the iOS app has launched for the first time, quit the app and go to the settings app.
+After accepting the permissions, quit the app and go to the settings app.
 Navigate to HealthPlatformWatchOS and fill in the IoT Endpoint and Cognito Pool ID.
 Also ensure that the Background App Refresh setting is enabled.

 <p float="left">
 <img src="https://github.com/UBC-CIC/health-platform-iOS-watchOS/blob/master/README%20Images/App%20Settings%201.png" width="200"/>